lilileiva/weather-app/README.md

 ## Weather

 #### Responsive website where you can search weather status of different cities and countries
-This project use APIs from https://openweathermap.org/
+This project uses APIs from https://openweathermap.org/

 ### Visit this Weather App
 LINK: https://weather-app-vercel-zeta.vercel.app/